A community-focused fund helping central Ohio families with emergency needs

 Individuals and families who are current clients of one of the participating nonprofit organizations are eligible to receive a one-time grant through this program.

-The area nonprofits that are currently participating are: Alvis, Inc., Catholic Social Services, The Center for Healthy Families, Inc., Central Community House, Clintonville-Beechwold Community Resources, Columbus Area Integrated Health Services, Community Development for All People, COMPASS at Broad Street Presbyterian, Down Syndrome Association of Central Ohio, Franklin County Family Drug Court, Gladden Community House, Goodwill Columbus, The Homeless Families Foundation, Homeport, Huckleberry House, IMPACT Community Action, LifeCare Alliance, Lutheran Social Services, Maryhaven, OSU Extension-University District, Star House Foundation, The Salvation Army, Volunteers of America, YMCA, and YWCA Columbus.
+The area nonprofits that are currently participating are: Alvis, Inc., Catholic Social Services, The Center for Healthy Families, Inc., Central Community House, Clintonville-Beechwold Community Resources, Columbus Area Integrated Health Services, Community Development for All People, COMPASS at Broad Street Presbyterian, Down Syndrome Association of Central Ohio, Franklin County Family Drug Court, Gladden Community House, Goodwill Columbus, The Homeless Families Foundation, Homeport, Huckleberry House, IMPACT Community Action, LifeCare Alliance, Lutheran Social Services, Maryhaven, OSU Extension-University District, Physician's CareConnection, Star House Foundation, The Salvation Army, Volunteers of America, YMCA, and YWCA Columbus.

 These organizations were selected because they provide a wide range of services to individuals throughout central Ohio.
 As the fund grows, additional nonprofit partners will be added.